backend-developers-ltd/ComputeHorde/README.md

 ## Scoring Mechanism (being reworked currently)

-The scoring mechanism in ComputeHorde is meant to incentivize miners to perform organic jobs while maintaining accountability and fairness in the network.
+The scoring mechanism in ComputeHorde is designed to incentivize miners to perform organic jobs while maintaining accountability and fairness in the network.
-The goal is to eliminate the current disincentive where miners avoid organic jobs to avoid penalties for rejecting synthetic jobs.
+The goal is to eliminate the current disincentive where miners avoid organic jobs to prevent penalties for rejecting synthetic jobs.

-The formula (calculated per validator):
+### Formula (calculated per validator):

 - **1 point** for each successfully completed synthetic job (currently the only implemented scoring metric).
 - (in development) **1 point** for each successfully completed organic job.
 - (in development) **1 point** for each **properly rejected** synthetic job.

 A **successfully completed job** is one that finishes within a specified timeout.

 A synthetic job is considered **properly rejected** when the miner provides a receipt proving they are currently occupied with an **organic job** from a validator with the minimum stake.

 ### Dancing Bonus

-The miners who implement **dancing**—moving their executors between different UIDs—receive a **30% bonus** (as of December 2024) to their scores.
+Miners who implement **dancing**—moving their executors between different UIDs—receive a **30% bonus** (as of December 2024) to their scores.
-This is encouraging variance, which is essential for preventing [weight-copying](#discouraging-weight-copying).
+This encourages variance, which is essential for preventing [weight-copying](#discouraging-weight-copying).

 ### Hardware Classes and Configurable Weights

 Each hardware class supported by ComputeHorde has a configurable weight parameter.
 These weights determine the relative contribution of a miner's work to their ultimate score.
 This allows the network to prioritize specific hardware classes based on utility and demand, creating a flexible and fair reward structure.

+Each hardware class supported by ComputeHorde has a configurable weight parameter.
+These weights determine the relative contribution of a miner's work to their ultimate score.
+This system allows the network to prioritize specific hardware classes based on utility and demand, creating a flexible and fair reward structure.

 ## Components